Annex-Engineering/TradRack/docs/slicing/Slicing.md

       [G-Codes document](/docs/klipper/G-Codes.md/#tr_locate_selector)
       for more details
     - `TR_Print_Start`: Loads the first filament into the toolhead
+  - Usually not required: if any g-code command or macro that gets called within your Start G-code section contains the `M18` or `M84` command, add the following to the end of the Start G-code section:

+    ```
+    TR_SET_ACTIVE_LANE LANE={initial_tool}
+    ```

+    Explanation:
+    - The `M18` or `M84` command disables all motors on the printer, include Trad Rack's motors.
+This will cause problems the next time Trad Rack tries to move its selector.
+Normally it is a bad idea to disable the motors inside your start g-code.
+However, it is sometimes used as a workaround in the \[homing_override\] section in order to allow the printer to move an axis without marking that axis as homed.
+For example, you may want to lift the z axis before homing x and y to ensure the nozzle does not scrape on the bed.
+If you do not want to remove `M18` or `M84` from the command or macro that is being called in your Start G-code section, the `TR_SET_ACTIVE_LANE` command can be used as shown above to force Trad Rack to set the selector's position without homing it again.

  - `cooling_tube_retraction`: See the tooltip for details.
  - `cooling_tube_length`: See the tooltip for details.
  - `parking_pos_retract`: Set this to